Born and raised under the South Florida sun, I'm an engineer passionate about driving environmental innovation in the private sector.

 Fundusol, a Stanford TomKat Institute startup, is pioneering agrivoltaic systems that combine solar energy with agriculture to maximize both crop yields and energy generation.
 I have been working with GIS and the team to help develop scalable solutions that make dual-purpose land use both accessible and profitable for American farmers.

-A forthcoming policy paper developed as part of a Stanford Law School policy practicum and in collaboration with the Data Foundation and the Doerr School of Sustainability, following a conference of the same name.
+I co-authored a policy report developed through a Stanford Law School practicum, in partnership with the Data Foundation and Stanford’s Doerr School of Sustainability.

 Portfolio